Steve Grayson – ANSA Site Supervisor

 It is a privilege for me to walk through your house with you and experience the excitement on your face when your home is ready for you to finally to move in.
 This is the opportunity for both us to review every aspect of your home and for us to ensure you have an understanding of the responsibilities we have to you.
 Areas of concern are fixed prior to handing you your keys.

 What you will find during the initial walk through is that the appliances are not installed.
 The reason is one of risk and safety precautions.
 If you are not living in your home there is always an opportunity for vandals to steal from a vacant home.
 These however will be installed for you when you actually have the keys to move in.

 When you are given the keys, we explain that your house now enters into 3 warranty periods.
-The first being a major structural warranty for the life of your home.
 All the appliances in your home also begin their warranty periods and obviously these have varying time periods.